 The detox process at a treatment center is customarily broken down into the three main stages: evaluation, stabilization and recovery plan.

-- Evaluation – An individual receives a full evaluation to determine the length, quantity, and severity of meth use, in addition to identifying the possible presence of a co-occurring disorder.
+- Evaluation – An individual receives a full evaluation to determine the length, quantity, and severity of meth use, in addition to identifying the possible presence of a co-occurring condition.

 - Stabilization – After past and current medical and personal history has been evaluated, the active process of detox begins.
 Depending on the individual, medication may be used to ease the symptoms of withdrawal